 Kevin Tone, Social and Recreational Coordinator at the site, added: “The patients and hospital are very passionate about sustainability and the environment.
 The site is a fantastic opportunity to establish and build links with universities and colleges to give students a place to learn, but also teach patients about biodiversity.
 The positive effect on recovery is fantastic and both patients and staff are very excited - I personally feel very privileged and excited to be part of this amazing project.”

-In 2019 Nottinghamshire Healthcare NHS Foundation Trust has been working hard to continue to improve their green space and involve service users in the activities on site, providing great training opportunities too.
+In 2019 Nottinghamshire Healthcare NHS Foundation Trust continued to improve its green space and involve service users in the activities on site, providing great training opportunities too.
 Their main patient project in the last few months has been to build an outdoor clay pizza over from reclaimed bricks and snooker table slates.
 The trust held a trade skills event and refurbished an old shipping container, providing opportunities for patients to learn new skills, plumbing in and fitting the kitchen.